datia/fiware/readme.md

 ## Installation

 To install the required software, please consult the specific README, inside each folder.
+Start with the Consumer server.
-The solution was tested on Ubuntu 18.04 LTS.
+The demo solution was tested on:
+- Ubuntu 18.04 LTS.
+- MacOS Big Sur

 Other operating systems may require additional steps.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)